helloitsjoe/testing-workshop/README.md

 ### Requirements:

+1. User input for name
+2. User input only accepts letters and spaces
+3. If input is invalid, displays warning, does not submit
-1. Banner that says 'Please enter your name'
+4. Banner that says 'Please enter your name'
-2. User input for name
-3. Submit button changes banner to 'Welcome, <name>!'
+5. Submit button changes banner to 'Welcome, <name>!'
-4. User input only accepts letters and spaces
-5. Displays warning if input is invalid
+6. Submit with empty input resets message

 ### Instructions: